jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * **Super Powers:** Remove all Super Powers from the game.
 Remove the term “Super Power” from all card text.
 For the rest of the game, ignore any effects that would cause Super Powers to enter the game in any way.

+# Dawn
+Set: The Buffy Battles
+Dawn can’t start the game in a deck.
+Instead, if Buffy is your Main Character or a Supporting Character in your deck, you get to have a Key pile which includes four copies of Dawn.
+You can recruit Dawn while Buffy is on your side.
+If Dawn gets KO’d, she’ll go to your KO pile as normal.

 # Deadpool (MC)
 Set: Deadpool & Friends